23 Tips to Prevent Accelerated Aging

 14. Reset your stress tolerance level.

 What stresses you out?
 How can you learn healthy coping mechanisms for these things?
 We now know that stress is one of the biggest reasons for inflammation in the body and responsible for many chronic diseases.
-Simple meditation or breathing techniques and relaxation exercises like deep breathing 10-20 minutes per day, practicing yoga, taking a relaxing bath or a walk, can help keep inflammation down and with that, slow accelerated aging down.
+Simple breathing techniques and relaxation exercises like deep breathing 10-20 minutes per day, practicing yoga, taking a relaxing bath or a walk, can help keep inflammation down and with that, slow accelerated aging down.
 Stress is really a fast-forward button on aging.

 15. Breathing exercises.